EntityGraphQL/EntityGraphQL/docs/content/introduction.md

 # A GraphQL library for .NET

-EntityGraphQL is a .NET (netstandard 2.1) library that allows you to easily build a GraphQL API on top of your data model with the extensibility to easily bring multiple data sources together in the single GraphQL schema.
+EntityGraphQL is a .NET library that allows you to easily build a GraphQL API on top of your data model with the extensibility to easily bring multiple data sources together in the single GraphQL schema.

 Visit [graphql.org](https://graphql.org/learn/) to learn more about GraphQL.